Jiraf400/ProductMicroservices/README.md

 # ProductMicroservices
 SpringBoot Microservices project

-Builded services:
+Built services:

 Product Service - simple service to view products.
 Uses mongo as database;

 Order Service - can order products

-Inventory Service - can chech if product, that will be ordered by order service, is in stock or not
+Inventory Service - can check if product, that will be ordered by order service, is in stock or not

 Notification Service - Can send notifications, after orders is placed.